 By the Guns and Shooting Online Staff

-When one of our regular readers suggested that we review a Henry Lever Octagon - Frontier Model .22 Magnum rimfire rifle and Anthony Imperato, President of Henry Repeating Arms Company (www.henry-guns.com) agreed, we jumped at the chance.
+When one of our regular readers suggested that we review a Henry Lever Octagon - Frontier Model .22 Magnum rimfire rifle, we agreed.
 Our previous experience with Henry guns has been very positive and we have a weakness for lever action rifles, especially models with octagon barrels.
 This trim rimfire proved to be no exception; the Guns and Shooting Online staff immediately fell in love with the traditional looking (but thoroughly modern internally) Henry Lever Octagon.

 It is an attractive little rifle.
 The metal alloy receiver and forend band are finished gloss black and the barrel, magazine tube, lever, hammer, trigger, sights and most other steel parts are polished and blued.
 The two-piece stock boasts a traditional slender forend and a trim, straight hand buttstock.
 These are made from matched, straight grained, black walnut finished with a semi-gloss finish and there is a black plastic butt plate.
 Overall, the rifle has a slender, business like appearance.
 It is clearly a serious hunting rifle.

 The modern Henry lever action uses a solid top receiver and an external hammer with a traditional "1/4 cock" safety notch.
 Ejection is to the right side through an oval port.
 The bolt is held closed by the lever mechanism and incorporates a long claw extractor.
 A fixed ejector is machined into the receiver.
 The loop lever operates through about a 70-degree arc.